GSK-Biostatistics/tab2neo/README.md

 )
 ```

 Now the data will be populated within your database, but it wont be connected in a very meaningful way.
-We have /`Source Data Column/` nodes containing information about the columns of ur data - Study, Subject, Age and Sex, and /`Source Data Row/` nodes containing information about the two rows.
+We have \`Source Data Column\` nodes containing information about the columns of ur data - Study, Subject, Age and Sex, and \`Source Data Row\` nodes containing information about the two rows.
 The following code creates a model from the data using ModelManager.
 We are then setting some properties for classes Age and Subject via queries to the database.

 ```python
 mm = ModelManager()